Daniel Daneshvar

-Daniel H. Daneshvar (born March 2, 1983) is an American neuroscientist, brain injury physician, and physiatrist.
-He is known for his academic work in traumatic brain injury and the long-term consequences of repetitive head impacts, including chronic traumatic encephalopathy (CTE).
+Dan H. Daneshvar (born March 2, 1983) is an American neuroscientist, brain injury physician, and physiatrist.
+He is known for his academic work in HealthSpan, traumatic brain injury, and the long-term consequences of repetitive head impacts, including chronic traumatic encephalopathy (CTE).
 He also founded Team Up Against Concussions, the first scientifically validated concussion education program for children.
 He is the Director of the Institute for Brain Research and Innovation at TeachAids, which created CrashCourse, a virtual-reality or video based concussion education program.

 Early life and education

 Daneshvar grew up in Detroit, Michigan and attended Detroit Country Day School.
 He received his S.B. in Brain and Cognitive Sciences from MIT.
 He received his M.D. and Ph.D. dual degrees from Boston University School of Medicine.
 His work at the Boston University CTE Center and Brain Bank resulted in the first dissertation in history to study CTE.
 He completed his physical medicine and rehabilitation residency at the Stanford University School of Medicine.